zak-45/WLEDVideoSync/README.md

         wled: True or False, if true the DDP device act as WLED and app will try to retreive x,y values from it.
         IP: ip address of the DDP device

+        Capture Methode: av or mss, av is the preferred one but mss should be necessary for macOS

         Input: input type to cast
             To cast entire desktop:
                 'desktop': for Win OS